 The American Association of Colleges of Pharmacy (AACP) is pleased to welcome you to PharmCAS.
 Applicants who apply through PharmCAS will submit a completed web-based application comprised of biographical data, post secondary degree programs attended, academic course history, work experience, extracurricular activities, and a personal statement.
-It is your responsibility to read and follow all PharmCAS and degree-specific instructions.
+It is your responsibility to read and follow all PharmCAS and program-specific instructions.

 - Allow up to 4 weeks for PharmCAS to process and verify your application once your application and transcripts are received.